partigabor/spice/content/book/diffusion.md

 {{< load-plotly >}}

+# The Diffusion of Spices

 This page contains visualizations showing the diffusion of spices on spatial and temporal trajectories when considering the etymologies of spice words.

+## Borrowings

+{{< plotly json="/plotly/borrowing_pie.json" height="300px" >}}

 # Spatial Diffusion: Tracing Etymologies